NativeScript/nativescript-datetimepicker/README.md

 No additional configuration required!

 ## Usage
-To use the `DatePickerField` and `TimePickerField` in markup you need to:
+To use one of the UI elements `DatePickerField`, `TimePickerField` or `DateTimePickerFields` in markup you need to:
  - If you are developing a NativeScript Core app, you need to register the plugin namespace in the xml:
  ```xml
  <Page